Calculate how many seconds it takes Jeff Bezos to earn your annual salary

 The results are especially startling when you realize that the average American worker between the ages of 35-54 brings home around $59,000 a year, according to the most recent data from the BLS compiled by SmartAsset.
 Mark Zuckerberg adds that amount to his net worth in less than 15 minutes.

-SimpleTexting kept the list of CEOs confined to top tech moguls like Tim Cook at Apple, Susan Wojcicki of YouTube, Microsoft’s Satya Nadella, and a handful of others.
+SimpleTexting kept the list of CEOs confined to top tech moguls such as Tim Cook at Apple, Susan Wojcicki of YouTube, Microsoft’s Satya Nadella, and a handful of others.
 You can have their calculator do the math here, but don’t say we didn’t warn you.